 The growth mindset, on the other hand, is focused on continual learning and improvement.
 It means constantly challenging self-programming by pushing the boundaries of what’s possible.
 And if that programming isn’t beneficial, it’s examined and then thrown away.
 It means seeing a new process as a chance to become better, not as another thing to throw onto the to-do list.

-In Jason Forrest's most recent book, The Mindset of a Sales Warrior, he dives even further into this idea.
+In my most recent book, The Mindset of a Sales Warrior, I dive even further into this idea.
 I find that the more I learn about selling, the more I realize how little I truly know.
 And you know what?
 That’s an invigorating thought for me.
 There’s so much left to learn, so many areas where I can still grow.
 That’s life fuel, not just for me, but for you as well.